timschlechter/http-with-fallback/README.md

 ## The goal
 Always recieve status 20x on HTTP GET request.

-## When you might use this
+## When you might want to use this
-When you're building an AngularJS applications with offline support, like a PhoneGap app for example.
+When you're building an AngularJS application with offline support, like a PhoneGap app for example.

 ## When *NOT* to use this
 To perform HTTP GET requests which require authentication/autorisation.
 Seriously, don't...